YouTube TV vs. Hulu Live TV - Which Should You Choose?

 On Demand Library

 Hulu Live users get access to Hulu’s vast library of on demand content, although you will see ads unless you’re willing to upgrade for another $6/month.
 That’s honestly a great deal for the amount of movies and shows you’ll get.
-Normally, ad-free access to Hulu’s library would cost $12.99 / month.
-You’ll be able to see “The Handmaid's Tale,” “Little Fires Everywhere,” “Palm Springs,” “PEN15,” “Shrill,” and a great rotating library of blockbuster movies.
+Normally, ad-free access to Hulu’s library would cost $14.99 / month.
+You’ll be able to see “Only Murders in the Building,” “The Handmaid's Tale,” “Little Fires Everywhere,” “Palm Springs,” “PEN15,” “Shrill,” and a great rotating library of blockbuster movies.

 YouTube TV offers no similar feature.